easulimov/linux/CentOS8/Redmine/agile_light_plugin_install.md

-* Store the plugin in the Redmine plugin directory
+* Store the plugin in the Redmine plugin directory.
 The sample docker-compose.yml plugin directory is `./redmine/plugins`

 * Enter the Redmine container and execute the following command
 ```